 - For the kids and school classes there is a special tour with a Guardian Angel, who manages to protect them from the horrific demons, bloodthirsty zombies and terrifying clowns that lurk in the depths of the bridge

-- Wander beneath London Bridge, as your pulse races, the atmosphere thickens, and strange creatures lurk in the shadow (or pop out of nowhere, scaring your ascot off!)
+- Wander beneath London Bridge, as your pulse races, the atmosphere thickens, and strange creatures lurk in the shadow

 This is a real two-for-one.
 First, at the London Bridge Experience, go on a guided tour of London Bridge's history.
 Then, dive deeper into the bowels beneath the bridge.
 Here you'll wander plague pits, abandoned public toilets, and malfunctioning nuclear power plants, as zombies and monsters pop out.
 Don't think you'll scream?
 Think again.